Skip to content

 The sequence is a hint, not a contract: TruePPM still guarantees only eventual, at-least-once delivery — not strict ordering or exactly-once.
 Use the sequence alongside idempotent handling keyed on X-TruePPM-Delivery.

 The same value is carried in three places, always identical: the X-TruePPM-Webhook-Sequence header, _meta.sequence in the delivered body, and sequence_number on each record from the delivery history endpoint.
+That holds for every delivery, including a ping.

 GET /api/v1/projects/{project_id}/webhooks/{webhook_id}/deliveries/